NTUMMIO/PAULow/README.md

 1. "COPY" images to Use_Model/INPUT_IMAGES
 2. Run use_model.py and follow the prompts on terminal.
 Segmented Masks can be seen in Use_Model/OUTPUT_MASKS.

+## Fine-tune Saved Model
+1. "COPY" images to Finetune_Model/INPUT_IMAGES and masks to Finetune_Model/INPUT_MASKS
+2. Run finetune_model.py and follow the prompts on terminal.
+Fine-tuned models will be saved in Use_Model/saved_models with the name of {ORIGINAL_NAME}_finetuned.pth.
+To use this finetuned_model, run use_model and follow the prompts.

 ## **WARNING**
    **To prevent data from different datasets from being mixed together, train_model.py will automatically delete all images in Train_Model/TRAINING_IMAGES and Train_Model/TRAINING_MASKS.**